kubernetes-sigs/cloud-provider-equinix-metal/README.md

 ### BGP

-The Equinix Metal CCM enables BGP for the project and enables it on all nodes as they come up.
+The Equinix Metal CCM enables BGP for the project and enables it by default on all nodes as they come up.
 It sets the ASNs as follows:

 * Node, a.k.a. local, ASN: 65000
 * Peer Router ASN: 65530